lrlna/cascadiaProposal/vintagejs.md

 ![](avatar url)

 Irina Shestak: investigates the ancient runes of Javascript when she’s not busy being a secret agent.
-Daily contemplates art, music, intricacies of code and ancient civilizations.
+Daily contemplates art, music, intricacies of code and culture.